image

 Establishing baselines

-Begin by setting clear project baselines for scope, schedule, and budget.
-These baselines serve as reference points for measuring progress throughout the project lifecycle.
-Ensure all stakeholders agree on these foundational elements before proceeding.
+Start with establishing project baselines for scope, schedule and budget.
+These are the starting points of the project.
+They will be used to measure progress throughout the project lifecycle.
+Ensure that all stakeholders agree on the project baselines before moving forward.

 Defining roles and responsibilities

-Clearly outline roles and responsibilities for project control activities.
-Create a responsibility matrix that assigns specific tasks to team members.
-This clarity helps prevent confusion and ensures comprehensive coverage of control functions.
+Define roles and responsibilities for the project control activities.
+Create a responsibility matrix to specify what each team member does.
+This will prevent confusion and ensure that you cover all control activities.

 Project execution phase